 The doctrine is established.
 It does not install itself.
 What Act IV examines: the concrete mediations that translate principles into operational reality, and the profile of those who carry them.

 The CEO was never trained to govern the legal function.
-This is not a personal shortcoming — it is the logical consequence of an organization built in successive layers.
+This is not a personal shortcoming — it is the logical consequence of an organisation built in successive layers.
 Each normative layer has its expert.
 None has the mission of ensuring the executive remains pilot of the whole.

 Sparring creates that moment.